kushagramttl/Data-Transfer-Node-in-a-Box/README.md

 * Setup rclone server container to allow detailed status updates to portal
 * Code Cleaning, Refactoring, Testing and Updated Deployment

-The further releases of applications are not fixed yet for a particular date and are dependent on evaluation results from experiments being conducted for the project.